base58-io/orokai-whitepaper/docs/solution/3_4_claim.md

 :::warning[Variable returns]

 All returns are subject to market conditions and protocol parameters.
-USDT conversion happens through DEX at prevailing market rates, which may fluctuate.
+Conversion to USDT or other stablecoins takes place through DEXs at prevailing market rates, which may fluctuate.

 :::